London Broil is marinated juicy, flavorful, buttery tender steak that takes minutes to broil in the oven – and it’s inexpensive and feeds a crowd!

 London Broil in Oven

 When it comes to cooking, this London Broil recipe only requires a couple minutes of broiling on each side, then just top it off with some simple herb butter laced with garlic and lemon zest and watch it drench your steak with more intoxicating flavor.
-Transform your London Broil into a complete meal with a simple salad and potatoes and enjoy the chorus of “Mmmm” singing your praises from around the dinner table.
+Transform your steak into a complete meal with a simple salad and potatoes and enjoy the chorus of “Mmmm” singing your praises from around the dinner table.

 What is London Broil?